Enterprises aren’t Building Ai Advantage: Introduction To The Ai

 There’s nothing wrong with renting intelligence to get started.
 But building your core product, customer experience, or operational workflows on rented intelligence indefinitely isn’t a strategy.
 It’s a dependency.
 If AI becomes central to how your business operates, then owning the intelligence behind it becomes as important as owning your data, your customer relationships, or your product roadmap.

-The companies that win the next decade will not just use AI, they will teach AI how their business works.
+The companies that win the next decade won’t use AI, they will teach AI how their business works.
 They will turn expert judgment into training data and turn edge cases into advantage.
 They will build models that carry their name, their workflows, their policies, and their operational DNA.
 Everyone else will keep leasing the future from someone else.

 📚 Further Reading